munificent/craftinginterpreters/book/functions.md

 perform the call.
 We do that by casting the callee to a Callable and then invoking a `call()` method on it.

-This is not the Java standard library's <span name="callable">Callable</span>
+This is our own interface, not the Java standard library's <span name="callable">Callable</span> type.
-interface.
-Instead, it's our own interface.
 The Java representation of any Lox object that can be called like a function will implement this interface.
 That's user-defined functions, naturally, but also includes class objects since classes can be "called" to construct an instance of the class.
 We'll also use it for one more purpose shortly.